How Many AP Courses Should I Take?

 Most elite colleges aren’t as concerned about your work/life balance in high school.
 If you are aiming for an Ivy League school, you need to be at or very near the top of your graduating class, which means you’ll need to take as many AP courses as the other academic superstars at your school.
 Since weighted GPAs work in favor of those taking APs, it would be impossible to take eight APs and beat out members of your class taking twelve APs.

-B in an AP/Honors or A in regular course?
+B in an AP class or A in regular one?

 The verdict on this frequently posed question is, in most cases, a B in an AP course.
 If you’re aiming for an Ivy or equally selective institution, the answer would be you need an A in the AP course.
 For students eyeing the 99% of four-year colleges that have an admit rate of more than 20%, turning in a solid B performance in the most demanding course available will leave you in good shape.